winay05/Natours/README.md

 - _sendgrid_ to handle mailing
 - _mapbox_ for maps integration
 - an API to get all the data in the website

-The API used is the Natours API, built and published specifically for this project, using **Postman**.

 ---